Resources

 WEBINAR PROGRAM

-13 August | 12:00 – 1:00pm Ari Comben & Roshni Sharma | Topic: Reflections from the Homeward Bound Geospatial Network – one lesson that changed my career in geospatial
+• 13 August | 12:00 – 1:00pm (AEST) Ari Comben & Marji Puotinen | Topic: Reflections from the Homeward Bound Geospatial Network - Two people, two journeys, and one shared experience of leadership.

 REGISTRATION